Rhythmic Gymnastics Grand Prix: Group events

-Organizers of Grand Prix events are also allowed to hold extra events for groups in the same venue.
-In the early editions, the group competitions were staged as parallel events (usually in the form of international tournaments) that were intertwined with individual performances during the Grand Prix competitions.
-In 2003, an official Grand Prix event especially for groups was held in Sofia, Bulgaria.
-Since 2016, organizers can also organize a group competition, although they are not required to do so.
-Nations which have earned at least one group medal on senior level, either in international tournaments or official Grand Prix stages, since 1995, include:
+Organizers of Grand Prix events may also hold additional competitions for groups at the same venue.
+In the early editions, group competitions were staged as parallel events, usually in the form of international tournaments, and were conducted alongside individual performances during Grand Prix competitions.
+In 2003, an official Grand Prix event specifically for groups was held in Sofia, Bulgaria.
+Since 2016, organizers have also been permitted to stage official group competitions as part of Grand Prix events, although they are not required to do so.
+Nations that have earned at least one senior level group medal, either in international tournaments or official Grand Prix stages, since 1995 include: